 And of course with February comes Valentine's Day and that special dinner.
 Below is my dinner table set with my Johnson Bros.
 Rose Chintz china.
-I'm not that good with tablescapes so I'm afraid it looks a little boring.

 Here is a close up of the knife rest, salt cellar with spoon and butter pat.
 The salt cellar was just for looks but as you can see I did use the butter pat and later the knife rest.

 February is also the month we celebrated my grandma and dad's birthdays.
 Neither are living anymore but I still always remember their special day.
 My grandma's birthday is the 19th.